jdpulgarinr/GITTest/README.md

 # GITTest
-Just a repository to test git functionalities
+Just a repository to test git functionalities.

+This is a line added from remote copy of the repository.